thesilentarrow/MarketX/README.md

 # MarketX
-Using this web applications , a user can upload items, edit them, login, chat with the seller, etc.
+Using this web application , a user can upload items, edit them, login, chat with the seller, etc.